ethereum/hive/docs/commandline.md

     ./hive --sim devp2p/discv4 --client go-ethereum,openethereum

 The client list may contain any number of clients.
-You can select a specific client version by appending it to the client name with an `_`, for example:
+You can select a specific client version by appending it to the client name with `_`, for example:

     ./hive --sim devp2p/discv4 --client go-ethereum_v1.9.22,go-ethereum_v1.9.23